How to use examples of unreasonable behaviour to divorce your partner

 Step five: Reducing acrimony

 If you want to have an amicable separation, we recommend sharing the examples of unreasonable behaviour that you have chosen with your ex before they receive them via the court.
 This will be less of a shock to them and make them feel more involved with the process.
 It’s important for you to remember and for your ex to realise that this is a means to an end.
-If you are amicable, it may be wise for your ex to write the examples of their behaviour themselves so any conflict between you can be minimised.
+If you are amicable, it may be wise for your ex to write examples of their behaviour themselves so any conflict between you can be minimised.
 This will also help with the timescale for the divorce/ dissolution process.
 If your ex receives the paperwork and does not agree with the examples of unreasonable behaviour, this can cause delays in your divorce/ dissolution.

-If you have any questions, or would like some support on divorce or how to divorce online, please book a free 15-minute call with one of our experts here.
+If you have any questions or would like some support on divorce or how to divorce online, please book a free 15-minute call with one of our experts here.

 FAQs